sYgcode/shuag-os/devlogs/2025-2-26-init-bootloader.md

 ---

 ## Credit:
-- Nanobyte [tutorial](https://www.youtube.com/watch?v=9t-SPC7Tczc) I used to build my initial bootlader
+- Nanobyte [tutorial](https://www.youtube.com/watch?v=9t-SPC7Tczc) I used to build my initial bootloader
 - Good ol' ChatGPT to help me understand some of the behind the scenes and the makefile